MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 ## Power BI add-in button in PowerPoint Insert ribbon

-If your organization has a **SubscriptionCommercial** or **SubscriptionCommericalPro** Office subscription, a button for the add-in will appear in the PowerPoint ribbon.
+If your organization has a Microsoft 365 Office subscription, a button for the add-in will appear in the PowerPoint ribbon.

 ![Screenshot of Power BI add-in for PowerPoint button on Insert ribbon.](media/service-power-bi-powerpoint-add-in-about/power-bi-addin-powerpoint-button.png)

 The button is a shortcut to the add-in offering in the Office add-in store.
 The button itself doesn't provide access to the store.
 If the user does not have access to the store, the button won't work.

+The rollout of the Power BI add-in for PowerPoint depends on the update cadence of your organization's Microsoft 365 subscription.
+Hence the add-in may not immediately be available in your organization.
+To ensure availability of the add-in, use the latest version of Microsoft 365.

 ## Next Steps